Gretchen Bender

 Gretchen Bender.
 Photo: Hans Neleman

 Gretchen Bender (1951–2004) was an influential figure in late twentieth-century American art and a key observer of the effects of the inundation of mass media on the human experience.
-The immersive “electronic theater” installations that she produced in New York in the 1980s are groundbreaking mixtures of sculpture, video, sound and performance that subverted the power of corporate imagery on collective consciousness and prefigured the practices of many younger artists in the post-Internet age.
+The immersive “electronic theater” installations that she produced in New York in the 1980s are groundbreaking mixtures of video, sound and performance that subverted the power of corporate imagery on collective consciousness.

-Part of the first generation raised on television, Bender began her career as part of a feminist and Marxist screen-printing collective in Washington, DC.
-After moving to New York, Bender created The Pleasure is Back in the early 1980s, a series of wall-based works comprised of silkscreens and photographs printed on tin; in cruciform arrangements.
-She juxtaposed works by historical and contemporary artists with imagery shot straight from television screens—faces twisted in pleasure or pain, at times gruesome and difficult to view.
+Bender emerged in the early ’80s in New York, primed to participate in the artists of the Pictures Generation’s use of appropriation with her experience at a feminist and Marxist screen-printing collective in Washington DC, where printmaking could provide a quick way to circulate important ideas and ideologies.
+For her, it was not enough to be able to only re-contextualize images; they also had to be hyper-current and immediately relevant so as to subvert the culture as it was developing.
+The Pleasure is Back works, a series of wall-based works comprised of silkscreens printed on tin juxtaposing works by her artistic peers, often men, with imagery taken from current advertising campaigns.
 This strategy of appropriation aligned her with artists of the Pictures Generation, such as Robert Longo, Cindy Sherman, Louise Lawler, Sherrie Levine, Barbara Kruger and Richard Prince.
-Yet her emphasis on film and television as source material, and her embrace of spaces beyond galleries and institutions, set her apart from her peers.
+Her eventual emphasis on video and television as source material, and her embrace of spaces beyond galleries and institutions, set her apart from her peers.

 Read more

 Bender pivoted to using moving images themselves in 1984, with projects that catalyzed her efforts to understand and examine media spectacle from within.
-In both Wild Dead and Dumping Core (1984), which premiered respectively at single-evening events in a New York discotheque and the nonprofit art space The Kitchen, Bender created multichannel video installations of computer-generated graphics that used rapid-fire editing and thumping soundtracks.
-Part sculpture, part theatrical experience, these works paved the way for her 1987 masterwork Total Recall, a visual symphonic display across twenty-four monitors and three projections that combines fragments of films, commercials and news broadcasts.
-Bender’s alluring, virtuoso editing skills, pulled directly from mass media but intensified to an extreme, forces spectators to become active participants in the viewing experience rather than passive, late-capitalist consumers.
+Initially with Wild Dead and eventually Dumping Core (1984), Bender created multichannel video installations of computer-generated graphics that used rapid-fire editing and thumping soundtracks.
+Initially conceived as a theatrical experience, these works paved the way for her 1987 masterwork Total Recall, a visual symphonic display across twenty-four monitors and three projections that combines fragments of films, commercials and news broadcasts.
+Bender’s virtuosic editing skills, pulled directly from mass media but intensified to an extreme, forces spectators to become active participants in the viewing experience rather than passive, late-capitalist consumers.

 In the late 1980s and 1990s, Bender produced sculptures using innovative techniques and materials, including the monumental installation People in Pain (1988).
 Crumpled sheets of shiny black vinyl line an over forty-foot-long wall, backlit by blue neon; each displays the name of a movie then in production, which Bender culled from the pages of Variety and other Hollywood trade magazines.
 While some titles are still recognizable, most are long forgotten, such that the work marks the passage of time and eulogizes the labor and memory constantly lost to history in the fast-paced information age.